-Bundoran RNLI to host emergency services open day
+Bundoran RNLI to host Emergency Services Open Day

-The event is free of charge and will take place on the pier at West End, Bundoran from 1 to 4pm on Sunday, August 21
+The event is free of charge to attend and will take place on the pier at West End, Bundoran from 1-4pm on Sunday, August 21.

-The volunteer crew of Bundoran RNLI Lifeboat will host an open day at the lifeboat station which will also incorporate an emergency services open day, later this month.

 Subscribe or register today to discover more from DonegalLive.ie